EnesFikri/GHH2-2/README.md

 5. **Outputs HTML with highlighted sections**

-   * Adds CSS classes to highlight relevant text in the ePI (similar to `diabetes-lens`)
+   * Adds CSS classes to highlight relevant text in the ePI
    * Can be used inside a **smartphone UI** to show:

      * Mini chart/graphic of onset–peak–duration